AditiParashar19/OpenCV-With-Python/README.md

 # OpenCV-With-Python

-This repository contains my daily practice programs
+This repository contains my daily practice programs of OPENCV